Civic nationalism: History

 Civic nationalism lies within the traditions of rationalism and liberalism, but as a form of nationalism it is contrasted with ethnic nationalism.
 Ernest Renan is often thought to be an early civic nationalist.
 Philosopher Hans Kohn was one of the first to differentiate civic nationalism from ethnic nationalism in his 1944 publication The Idea of Nationalism: A Study in Its Origins and Background.
 Membership of the civic nation is considered voluntary, as in Renan's classical definition in "Qu'est-ce qu'une nation?" of the nation as a "daily referendum" characterized by the "will to live together".
 Some authors criticize that definition used by Renan, based on a "daily referendum", because of the ambiguity of the concept and its idealization.
 They argue that the arguments used by Renan at the conference "What is a Nation?" are not consistent with his thinking.
 Civic-national ideals influenced the development of representative democracy in countries such as the United States and France (see the United States Declaration of Independence of 1776, and the Declaration of the Rights of Man and of the Citizen of 1789).

 The Corsican nationalist movement organized around the FLNC is giving a civic definition of the Corsican nation ("destiny community") in the continuity of Pasquale Paoli and the ideas of the Lumières.

-The Scottish National Party and Plaid Cymru, which advocate independence of their respective nations from the United Kingdom, proclaim themselves to be civic nationalist parties, in which they advocate the independence and popular sovereignty of the people living in their nation's society, not individual ethnic groups.
+The Scottish National Party, as well as Plaid Cymru, which advocate independence of their respective nations from the United Kingdom, proclaim themselves to be civic nationalist parties, in which they advocate the independence and popular sovereignty of the people living in their nation's society, not individual ethnic groups.
 The Republican Left of Catalonia supports a civic Catalan independentism and defends a Catalan Republic based on republicanism and civic values within a diverse society.

 The Union of Cypriots define its ideology as Cypriot nationalism, a civic nationalism that focuses on the shared identity of Greek Cypriots and Turkish Cypriots.
 It highlights both communities' common culture, heritage and traditions as well as economic, political, and social rights.
 It also supports the reunification of Cyprus and the end of foreign interference by Greece, Turkey, and the United Kingdom.
 Moldovan diplomat Mihai Gribincea described the Party of Action and Solidarity (PAS) as promoting a "civic Moldovan nation".
 Outside Europe, it has also been used to describe the Republican Party in the United States during the Civil War Era.
 Civic nationalism shares elements of the Swiss concept of Willensnation, which is German for "nation by will", coined by Carl Hilty, understood as shared experience and dedication by citizens.